gluobe/container-ci-workshop-hogent/labs/05-creating-a-docker-cluster.md

 - http://node01.docker.gluo.io:9000
 - http://node02.docker.gluo.io:9000

-## Start a service on the Docker Swarm cluster
+## Task 5: Start a service on the Docker Swarm cluster

 This should also only be done on `node01` and `node02`.